hozlucas28/JS-Course/README.md

             <strong>Specific JS:</strong> if you want to test a specific JavaScript file write <code>node &lt;FILE NAME&gt;</code> to test it, and you are going to see a result in your console.
         </li>
         <li>
-            <strong>HTML With Linked JS:</strong> if you want to test JavaScript file/s linked with HTML file/s, press <i>right click</i> on HTML file, and then select the option: <i>Open with live server</i>.
-Automatically, it will open your default browser with the HTML file/s (rendered) that you selected, and depends of the action that takes the JavaScript file/s you are going to see a result on this HTML rendered or in browser console.
+            <strong>HTML With Linked JS:</strong> if you want to test JavaScript file/s linked with a HTML file, press <i>right click</i> on HTML file, and then select the option: <i>Open with live server</i>.
+Automatically, it will open your default browser with the HTML file (rendered) that you selected, and depends of the action that takes the JavaScript file/s, you are going to see a result on this HTML rendered or in browser console.
         </li>
     </ul>
 </p>